echalkpad/the-health-guide/src/assets/docs/nutrients/nutrients.md

 The summation of all body processes - `Chemical transformations` - that help our body function properly and evolve is called `Metabolism`.

-Like everything in life, __Moderation is key to perfection__.
-Thus, although nutrients bring benefits to our body, they can also damage it if they are offered in large amounts.
-Our body is smart and has its own ways to maintain equilibrium, also known as `Homeostasis`.
+Although nutrients bring benefits to our body, they can also damage it if they are offered in large amounts.
+Our body is smart though and has its own ways to maintain equilibrium, also known as `Homeostasis`.
 Yet, when the damage is too much at once or for too long time, the body fails to restore homeostasis.
 As a result, _Disease_ occurs and, in critical cases, _Death_.

-> __The key to a healthy body (good metabolism) is to ensure provide all the essential nutrients.__
+> __The key to a healthy body - good metabolism - is to provide all the essential nutrients in moderation.__
+>
+> __Moderation is key to perfection__.

 ## Watch out's